-- 1. Development within the Special Planning Area shall provide for a variety of housing forms (for example, single-family, townhouses, condominiums, apartments and senior housing), along with retail, office recreation and entertainment space. - 2.
-Development within the Special Planning Area shall provide for public facilities and other neighborhood amenities.
+1. Development within the Special Planning Area shall provide for a variety of housing (for example, single-family, townhouses, condominiums, apartments and senior housing), retail, office, recreation and entertainment space.

-- 3. Development within the Special Planning Area shall provide pedestrian and vehicular links between internal land uses and adjacent property not necessarily located within the SPA. - 4.
-Development within the Special Planning Area shall comply with the Township's goal of to creating walkable pathways to the Township settlement areas and other public and private facilities. - 5.
-New development shall be designed to harmoniously coexist with pre-existing historical and natural features within the Township. - 6.
-New development proposed for the Special Planning Area must include landscape, streetscape, traffic and architectural solutions that are superior in design and visually enhance the community.
-Design that respects the existing historic features is essential.
+- 2. Developments within the Special Planning Area shall provide for public facilities and other neighborhood amenities. - 3.
+Special Planning Area shall provide pedestrian and vehicular links between land uses and adjacent property (that may not be directly included within this Special Planning Area development). - 4.
+Special Planning Area shall also coordinate with the Township's goal to create walkable pathways to the Township settlements and other public and private facilities. - 5.
+Developments shall be developed in harmonious coexistence with the pre-existing historical and natural features within the Township. - 6.
+Special Planning Area shall include landscape, streetscape, traffic and architectural solutions that are superior to typical design and visually enhancing the local community with sensitivity to the historic features in the Township.